-For those who survive common injuries that may be experienced are:
+For those who survive, common injuries that may be experienced are:

 - Broken bones: Four-door motor vehicle drivers run the risk of suffering from multiple bone fractures due to the weight of a semi.
-Drivers also face multiple injuries due to the airbag deploying after an accident.
+Drivers also face various injuries due to the airbag deploying after an accident.
 Airbag accidents can leave a person with fractures and lacerations to the face.
-Many will need facial reconstruction surgery in order to fix a broken jaw or deep cut on the face.
+Many will need facial reconstruction surgery to fix a broken jaw or deep cut on the face.

 You can be compensated for expenses such as: